nik19abramov/Soccer-Games-Analysis/README.md

 # Soccer Games Analytics Pipeline

+The aim of the project is to create a full datapipline to make a dashbord visualising own goals scored in football matches.

 Modern data stack for analyzing international football results with:
 - **Docker**: Wordflow orchestration
 - **Airflow**: Data orchestration